 This is especially crucial if Canada is going to become a leader in reducing poverty and supporting sustainable development around the world and at home.

-Held on the shores of Lake Ontario at the beautiful Humber College Lakeshore Campus, on the Traditional Territory of the Ojibwe Anishinabe People, the OCIC Global Citizens Forum 2017 will bring together leaders, practitioners and issue-specific experts from Canadian and international civil society organizations, Ontario-based colleges and universities, Diaspora, Indigenous, and youth communities, government, and the private sector to discuss, problem solve, and seek new ways of working together to transform our world through the 2030 Agenda for Sustainable Development.
+Held on the shores of Lake Ontario at the beautiful Humber College Lakeshore Campus, on the Traditional Territory of the Ojibwe Anishinabe People, the OCIC Global Citizens Forum 2017 brought together leaders, practitioners and issue-specific experts from Canadian and international civil society organizations, Ontario-based colleges and universities, Diaspora, Indigenous, and youth communities, government, and the private sector to discuss, problem solve, and seek new ways of working together to transform our world through the 2030 Agenda for Sustainable Development.

-Canadian and international delegates will convene to:
+Canadian and international delegates convened to:

 - connect local and global knowledge as a means to strengthen relationships and present new possibilities for increased collective impact on the SDGs;